-Symptoms can be worse if you wear high-heeled shoes.
+Symptoms can be made worse if you wear high-heeled shoes.
 The pain is relieved by taking your shoe off, resting your foot and massaging the area.
 You may also experience some numbness between the affected toes.
 Your affected toes may also appear to be spread apart, which doctors refer to as the 'V sign'.

 The symptoms can vary and may come and go over a number of years.
 For example, some people may experience two attacks of pain in a week and then nothing for a year.
-Others may have regular and persistent pain.
+Others may have regular and persistent (chronic) pain.

 How is Morton's neuroma diagnosed?

 Morton's neuroma is usually diagnosed by your doctor listening to your symptoms and examining your foot.
 Sometimes your doctor can feel the 'neuroma', or an area of thickening in your foot, which may be tender.

 Sometimes, your doctor may suggest an ultrasound scan or MRI scan to confirm the diagnosis but this is not always necessary.
 Some doctors inject a local anaesthetic into the area where you are experiencing pain.
 If this causes temporary relief of pain, burning and tingling, it can sometimes help to confirm the diagnosis and show the doctor where the problem is.

 Simple treatments may be all that are needed for some people with a Morton's neuroma.
 They include the following: